naveensilver/Docker/README.md

 Q) Create A Container From Image in Diff ways / Running a Container using IMAGE :

-docker run -it --name <container> <image>
+docker run -it --name [container] [image]

-docker run -it --name cont1 -p 8077:80 image1  with port number
+docker run -it --name cont1 -p 8077:80 image1 # with port number

  	(it – interactive terminal (Container Up state) | -p – port | 8077 – host port(any no.) | 80 – container port [constant])